 The newest addition in MEGA5 is a collection of Maximum Likelihood (ML) analyses for inferring evolutionary trees, selecting best-fit substitution models (nucleotide or amino acid), inferring ancestral states and sequences (along with probabilities), and site-by-site estimation of evolutionary rates.
-ML algorithms in MEGA5 compared favorably with other software packages in terms of efficiency and the accuracy of the estimates of phylogenetic trees, substitution parameters, and rate variation among sites.
+ML algorithms in MEGA5 compared favorably with other software packages in terms of computational efficiency and the accuracy of the estimates of phylogenetic trees, substitution parameters, and rate variation among sites.
 MEGA5 is intended for the Windows platform, and it has been configured for effective use on Mac OS X and Linux desktops.
 It is available FREE of charge from www.megasoftware.net .

 A detailed description of MEGA5 and new results are now published in MBE (2011; doi:10.1093/molbev/msr121).
 A preprint PDF is available from: www.kumarlab.net/pdf_new/TamuraKumar11.pdf .